mjhorvath/GearHead-Game-Sprites/readme.md

 # GEARHEAD ARENA

-The sprites in this library are meant to work with Michael Horvath's fork of GearHead: Arena.
+The sprites in this library are meant to work with Michael Horvath's fork of _GearHead: Arena_ v1.100.

 https://github.com/mjhorvath/gearhead-1